 First graders engage in an authentic Writers’ Workshop with ample opportunities to be inspired, write and draw, share, give and receive feedback, and polish their writing for publication.
 Mini-lessons encourage the development of good writing habits, encoding (translating spoken language into written language) skills, crafting techniques, and conventions of writing.
 Writers explore a wide range of genres including memoir, biography, “How To” books, “All About” books, poetry, letter-writing, lists, and opinion pieces.

 First graders love building, sorting, and playing with words.
-Regular word study sharpens their awareness of sound and symbol relationships, builds recognition of the interrelatedness of words, and creates stepping stones for stronger readers and writers.
+Regular word study sharpens their awareness of sound and symbol relationships, builds recognition of the interrelatedness of words, and creates stepping stones for stronger readers, writers, and spellers.
 Learners apply analytical thinking strategies like “using known words to figure out new words.”
 A better understanding of the mechanics of language creates stronger readers and writers.

 First grade primarily uses the math curriculum Investigations in Number, Data, and Space, supplementing with many other rich math experiences, games, and explorations as well.
 First grade math curriculum includes:

 A spiraling curriculum gives children multiple opportunities to explore, conceptualize, and deepen their understanding of mathematics.
-By introducing genuine contexts for exploring mathematical situations, children are put in the role of mathematicians rather than simply learners of math.
+By introducing genuine contexts for exploring mathematical situations, children take on the role of mathematicians rather than simply learners of math.

 As in math, the study of science emphasizes the development of process skills: observing, classifying, communicating, inferring, interpreting data, and making predictions.
 How do we find out about our world?
 How do scientists work?
+What processes are responsible for life’s unity and diversity?
+What makes objects move the way they do?
+How are organisms structured to ensure efficiency and survival?
 These are the questions that first grade students consider.
 The Park campus is an ideal laboratory for scientific study.
 Students explore the stream, woods, and Lower School garden, collecting and identifying botanical specimens or bringing organisms back to classrooms for further study.
-In the first grade, students investigate their five senses, explore predator-prey relationships, experiment with forces and movement, begin to develop their skills of experimental design through examination of soil, and explore the seasonal life cycles of different organisms.
+In the first grade, students investigate Space Systems, explore predator-prey relationships, experiment with forces and movement, learn how their bodies work, explore the seasonal life cycles of different organisms, and problem-solve during engineering design challenges.

-First grade instruction begins with the introduction to basic vocabulary and operations such as maneuvering the mouse, logging in and out, and saving and printing.
-Typing skills begin to develop in the middle of the first grade year and instruction continues through the Lower School.
-Programs such as Type To Learn, Kidspiration, Microsoft Office, and Shapes are utilized and students begin using iPads for drawing and capturing images.
-First grade students also play games and use programs related to patterns and codes, such as Tynker, to begin learning about programming concepts and to support their math curriculum.
-The technology coordinator focuses on and supports what the children are learning in their homeroom, and incorporates classroom skills and content as students use the programs listed above.
+In order to help students use technical tools to enhance learning and increase creativity, the technology coordinator integrates and incorporates themes, skills, and content from homerooms and other special area classes.
+First grade instruction begins with the introduction to basic vocabulary and operations such as maneuvering the mouse, logging in and out, saving, and printing.
+Typing skills begin to develop in the middle of the first grade year and instruction continues throughout the Lower School.
+Programs such as Keyboarding Without Tears, Kidspiration, Shapes, Paintbrush, and the Google Education Suite are utilized.
+Students also begin using iPads for drawing and capturing images.
+In addition, first grade students play many games and use programs related to patterns and codes, such as Tynker and ScratchJr., to begin learning about basic programming concepts and support their math curriculum.

 First graders walk the path from “me” to “we.”
 We celebrate what makes each of us unique, explore our similarities and differences, learn how to be active participants in a caring and democratic learning community, and engage with the world outside of the classroom to widen our perspective, deepen our learning, and make positive change.